Mark Hart

-Mark Hart (born July 2, 1953) is an American musician and multi-instrumentalist.
+Mark Hart (born July 2, 1953) is an American musician.
 He was a member of Supertramp (1986–1988, 1996–2002) and Crowded House (1993–1996, 2007–2016), and has also worked as a touring and session musician for Ringo Starr and others.
-Hart has composed film scores and is a record producer.
+Hart has also composed film scores and is a record producer.

 Biography

 Hart was born on July 2, 1953 in Fort Scott, Kansas and grew up there.
 He has an older brother, Kelly, and an older sister, Millicent.
 From the age of seven years, Hart received piano lessons and followed by learning guitar some years later.
 Hart studied classical music at college and then worked as a full-time session musician with varied artists.

 In 1982, Hart formed Combo [sic] which issued its debut eponymous album in 1984 on Warner Bros.
 Records.
 Hart provided vocals, guitar and keyboards.
 The group split after the album failed commercially.

 Hart began his association with British rock band Supertramp in 1986.
 At first, he served as a studio and touring musician, taking on the vocal and keyboard parts previously performed by Roger Hodgson.
 He provided guitar, keyboards, lead and backing vocals for Free as a Bird (1987) and participated in the ensuing tour.

 Hart shared the same manager as pop-rockers Crowded House, who suggested he fill in for keyboardist Eddie Rayner with session work for the band.
 In 1991, Hart contributed to Woodface as a session musician, later joining the band as a touring member when Tim Finn departed.
 In 1993, Hart was credited as a full band member on Together Alone.
 He stayed with the band after founding drummer Paul Hester departed and appeared with the group's founders Neil Finn and Nick Seymour in the photographs from the sleeve for Recurring Dream, the 1996 greatest hits album.
 Hart played with the band during Farewell to the World, their November 1996 farewell concert on the steps of the Sydney Opera House.